 As far as I understand, the movement is now discontinued, but Zenith still has a stock of them and is, probably, happy to share it among its sister brands.

 Beating at a frequency of 5 Hz (36,000 vph,) the chronograph is capable of measuring time intervals with an accuracy of 1/10th of a second, which makes it on par even with some quartz chronographs.

-However, since today’s chronographs (especially on this class of watches) are here to serve decorative purposes, this is not a problem.
+However, since today’s chronographs are here to serve purely decorative purposes, this is not a problem.

 On the contrary, the absence of the 12-hour counter allowed Chaumet’s designers to create a highly balanced design of the dial with the 30-minute sub-dial at 3 o’clock counterweighted by the small seconds indicator at 9 o’clock.

 The applied Arabic numeral at 12 o’clock is, in its own turn, counterweighted by a small date window at 6 o’clock.

 By the way, the dial is made of 18-karat white gold with highly decorative blue Grand Feu enamel, which is hard to make, but, if done correctly, looks absolutely fabulous.

 The oversized logo together with the vertical and horizontal white stripes on the dial are here to imitate the iconic design of Chaumet boutiques that was created by architect J.M.
 Wilmotte and is used throughout the world.

 As usual for the Dandy series, the Dandy Chronograph XL El Primero is presented in a mid-sized cushion-shaped case 40 millimeters in width.

 Chaumet Dandy Chronograph XL El Primero specification